thejud/text-processing-cookbook/README.md

     perl -pE's/\s+/:/g' data
      a:b:c:foo:bar:baz:

+### convert spaces to newline with tr or perl

+tr is a simple solution here, as long as you only want one to one replacement:

+    echo "1 2 3" | tr " " '\n'
+     1
+     2
+     3

+As described  in the perl section above, you can use perl to replace spaces with newlines:

+    echo "1   2 3" | perl -pe's/ +/\n/g'
+     1
+     2
+     3

 ### merge sort  multiple files of sorted data

 Sometimes I have data that has already been sorted by another process.
 GNU sort